janko/janko.io/_posts/2018-04-02-imageprocessing-1-0-released.md

 That's why it's best to rotate the photo correctly when it is first uploaded to your web app and then use the rotated photo when displaying it or when generating thumbnails.
-ImageMagick supports this with the [`-auto-orient`] option.
-In ImageProcessing, this option is added by default:
+ImageMagick supports this with the [`-auto-orient`] option, and ImageProcessing adds this option by default.

 ```rb
 ImageProcess::MiniMagick.call(image)